 Next, your child's attends the screening part of the appointment: about 15 minutes of dedicated time working together with the examiner.
 Your child will first practice using the ZOOM annotation tool, and then participates in the screening.

-The examiner will analyze the screening results online while you wait.
-This might take a few minutes.
-Then, the examiner will discuss the results with you and connects the screening results to the findings from the questionnaire and records from the school.
-If deemed beneficial - for example the screening, questionnaire, and school records suggest that your child is at risk for a learning disability - your examiner might recommend further assessment through the STG Assessment of Learning Phases 2 to 5.
+The examiner will analyze the screening results after the session and will then will discuss the results with you and connects the screening results to the findings from the questionnaire and records from the school (if available).
+If deemed beneficial - for example the screening, questionnaire, and school records suggest that your child is at risk for a learning disability - your examiner might recommend further assessment through the STG Assessment of Learning.
 You will receive an STG Dyslexia Screening Evaluation Note as a secure PDF within 5 days after the screening appointment.

 Absolutely.
-The STG Dyslexia Screening service is unique and research-based.
+The STG Dyslexia Screening service is part of a larger neuropsychological assessment of learning, and is research-based.
 In fact, the STG Managing Partner Dr. Chris de Feijter has been working with children with learning disabilities since the late 1990-ies and he was instrumental in getting dyslexia recognized as a legitimate condition in Europe.

 In some cases, your examiner would want to re-evaluate your child's performance during the screening test.
 But rest assured, after the final delivery of the screening results, the recording will be deleted.
 Please note that the recording is saved in a HIPAA compliant environment.